lolski/sbt-cheatsheet/README.md

 ### Dependencies

-Specify dependencies one by one in `build.sbt`:
+Specifying multiple dependencies one by one in `build.sbt`:
 ```
 name         := "hello-world"
 scalaVersion := "2.11.8"